magical-mishka/tcw-chrome-extension/README.md

 * v0.9.5 - Set background-color of icon to transparent.
 For GitHub.
 * v0.9.6 - Remove icon border for sites that set border styling to images.
 * v0.9.7 - Sidebar for viewing all saved code without visiting website.
 Logged in users session ID saved by browser.
+* v0.9.8 - Error handling for Code Sidebar for pages that aren't refreshed after installation.

 ## CONTRIBUTE